Does Trump have power to pardon himself? It’s complicated

 “For them, I believe it would have been unthinkable that the American people would ever elect the kind of person who would pardon himself.
 Which is why they didn’t say anything about the possibility,” Tushnet said.

 On the federal level, a self-pardon obviously handcuffs the Justice Department under President-elect Joe Biden from pursuing any federal case against Trump.
-But it would also spare Biden from having to face questions about a prosecution that risks distracting from his agenda and keeping Trump in the spotlight.
+But it would also spare Biden from having to face questions about a prosecution that would risk distracting from his political agenda and keeping Trump in the spotlight.

-Ethan Leib, a law professor at Fordham University, said it is a well-established norm that presidents behave in the public interest rather than for personal gain.
-In this case, he said, it was possible Trump could argue that pardoning himself is motivated by the public interest and a desire to the extent it could pre-empt a divisive prosecution that could upend democracy and “trigger civil war,” Leib said.
+Ethan Leib, a law professor at Fordham University, said it is a well-established norm that presidents are supposed to act in the public interest rather than for personal gain.
+In this case, he said, it is possible Trump could argue that a self-pardon is in the public interest to the extent it would pre-empt a divisive prosecution that could potentially upend democracy and “trigger civil war.”

 But, he noted, “The irony is this particular president does not seem particularly public spirited and public-interest minded.”